When Is the Best Time

 Taos Ski Valley – Alpin lake in the summer

 National Parks / Monuments: Summer is also the peak time for national parks (White Sands and Carlsbad Caverns in the south, Pecos in the north) and national monuments.
-To dodge the crowds, try to arrive early at the sites and the parks.
+To dodge the crowds, we always arrive early at the sites and the parks when we go in the summer months.

 White Sands National Park blooming plant in early June